 Fill out the form to watch this Supervisor Safety Tip video.

-Hi, I'm Jill, Chief Safety Officer with Vivid Learning Systems.
+Hi, I'm Jill, Chief Safety Officer with HSI.
 I'm a former OSHA inspector and I'm here to help you identify and correct workplace safety hazards.
 For this series we're at Southern Minnesota Beet Sugar Cooperative in the heart of the upper Midwest to show you no matter where you work safety training is for everyone.

 Hello.
 We're here today to talk about chains and chain inspections and hoist inspections.
 With me I have Ryan.
 Ryan is a heavy equipment operator and heavy equipment trainer here at the Beet Sugar Cooperative.
 For an example today we have a chain hoist and chain.
 Ryan can you tell us, what do you use chains for here at the Beet Sugar Cooperative?